-Objective for 2016 Continue the development of the CRA single rulebook by delivering two guidelines.
-Start the preparation of up to Objective for 2016 five Regulatory Technical Standards related to the proposal on securitisation.
+Continue the development of the CRA single rulebook by Objective for 2016 delivering 3 guidelines and up to 5 Regulatory Technical Standards by end 2016.

-Policy development in the area of Credit Rating Agency supervision involves drafting or updating Regulatory Technical Standards (RTS), guidelines and Q&As.
-In 2016 this will include producing guidance on the validation of methodologies, Q&As resulting from ongoing supervisory work and, as part of the Joint Committee of the ESAs, guidelines on reducing reliance on ratings.
+Policy development in the area of Credit Rating Agency supervision involves drafting or updating Regulatory Technical Standards, guidelines and Q&As.
+In 2016 this will include producing guidance on the validation of methodologies, and guidelines on ESMA's approach to the supervision of fees charged by CRAs for credit ratings and ancillary services and, as part of the Joint Committee of the ESAs, guidelines on reducing reliance on ratings.
+ESMA will also co-operate with the European Commission on the legislative proposal on securitisation.

-ESMA also co-operates on an international level, particularly as part of the IOSCO Committee on Credit Rating Agencies (Committee 6), which is currently working on ancillary services/non-ratings products provided by CRAs.
-In this context, in co-operation with the Supervison department, ESMA will better understand how these services and products are produced by CRAs and used by market participants to make investment decisions.
-In combination with the development of the supervisory strategy on fees charged by CRAs, ESMA envisages further policy work in this area.
-ESMA will also carry out assessments of third-country regulatory frameworks for endorsement decisions, as well as Technical Advice to the European Commission on the equivalence of third countries.
+ESMA also co-operates on an international level, particularly as part of the working groups of the IOSCO Committee on Credit Rating Agencies (Committee 6).
+ESMA will provide third-country endorsement and equivalence, as well as Technical Advice to the European Commission on the equivalence of third countries.